-One of the world's great melting pots, Kuala Lumpur offers a whirlwind tour of Asian cultures, customs and cuisines.
-On its bustling streets, Chinese joss-houses compete for space with rainbow-coloured Hindu temples and dignified mosques.
+Kuala Lumpur offers a whirlwind tour of Asian cultures, customs and cuisines.
+Its busy streets are home to Chinese joss-houses, colourful Hindu temples and towering mosques.

-The diverse cultures who share this fast-expanding metropolis live together in remarkable harmony.
 Festivals transcend religious boundaries and an air of tolerance and mutual respect pervades.
 This 'stronger together' approach has allowed KL to achieve great things.
-Aided by oil wealth, the city has transformed itself from jungle outpost to futuristic cyber-city in just a few short decades.
+Aided by oil wealth, the city has quickly transformed itself from jungle outpost to futuristic cyber-city.

 The rapid pace of change is most apparent in the central business district, where pockets of jungle and colonial bungalows still stand amongst the glass and steel towers.
-However, every year brings another skyscraper, another gleaming shopping centre, and the old parts of the city are vanishing fast as the city marches towards the future.
-The pockets of old KL that remain in Chinatown, Little India, Brickfields and Chow Kit are still the most atmospheric parts of the city.
+Old parts of the city are vanishing fast as KL marches towards the future.
+The pockets of old that remain in Chinatown, Little India, Brickfields and Chow Kit are still the most atmospheric parts of the city.